Dunttus/AI-Project/install/README.md

 ```

 ## Log format: Nginx
-The following configurations make Nginx logs compatible with Lokari
+The following configurations make Nginx logs compatible with Lokari.
+Note that all the logs have to be in this format, or the training phase fails.
 ```
 /etc/nginx/nginx.conf
 http {